nxdir-s/go-hexarch/README.md

 ### IdleRpg

-A more complex example using a monorepo that contains a websocket game server as well as an http server for the UI.
-Currently a work in progress
+An example using a monorepo that contains a websocket game server and a http server for the UI (WIP)

 > #### [github.com/nxdir-s/IdleRpg](https://github.com/nxdir-s/IdleRpg)